Rohan-Thoma/Mobile_Ad_Click_Prediction/README.md

 * It is a <b> binary classification </b> problem where given an Ad and its related information, we need to predict whether it would be clicked or not, for that we will predict the probability of click and set a suitable threshold which works best with our data and then if the probability is above the threshold, then we will predict that it would be clicked or vice versa.

 ### Performance metric
-* Binary Log-loss : The metric to measure the performance of the model is chosen to be log-loss because it penalizes the model for every wrong prediction and also it uses the probability values directly to estimate the value.
+* <b><i>Binary Log-loss</i></b> : The metric to measure the performance of the model is chosen to be log-loss because it penalizes the model for every wrong prediction and also it uses the probability values directly to estimate the value.
-* Confusion matrix along with precision and recall matrices :  With the help of these matrics, we get an idea of how the model is performing for classes 1 and 0 since the ad click prediction data is always an imbalanced data.
+* <b><i>Confusion matrix along with precision and recall matrices </i></b>:  With the help of these matrics, we get an idea of how the model is performing for classes 1 and 0 since the ad click prediction data is always an imbalanced data.

 ### Machine Learning Objectives and constraints
-* Objective : Reduce the log-loss as low as possible
+ * <b><i>Objective</i></b> : Reduce the log-loss as low as possible
-* Constraints : As low latency is the main priority , the models should be chosen in such a manner that they are light weight and also powerful so that they are fast during the deployment and give accurate results.
+ * <b><i>Constraints</i></b> : As low latency is the main priority , the models should be chosen in such a manner that they are light weight and also powerful so that they are fast during the deployment and give accurate results.

 ## Notebooks Overview
 ### <a href="https://github.com/Rohan-Thoma/Mobile_Ad_Click_Prediction/blob/main/Mobile_Ad_Pred_EDA.ipynb"> Mobile_Ad_Pred_EDA.ipynb </a> :